Feast-Finder/Feast-Finder/ReadMe.md

 - In a web browser of your choice, navigate to http://localhost

 ## Running Tests 🧑‍🔬:

-Navigate to the git directory in your terminal and run the below command to run the test compose file.
+- Navigate to the git directory in your terminal and run the below command to run the test compose file.
 You should expect 6 passing tests and their results after the container starts.
+These are also the integration and unit test cases for Lab 11.

 ```
 docker compose -f docker-compose.test.yml up